 A Professor at NYU and columnist for Inc., he holds five Ivy-League degrees, including a PhD in Astrophysics and an MBA, both from Columbia University, where he studied under a Nobel Laureate.
 He helped build an X-ray observational satellite orbiting the Earth as part of a multi-billion-dollar decade-plus mission led by the European Space Agency with NASA.
 He left academia to co-found a venture, Submedia, to bring to market his invention—a technology to show motion-pictures to subway riders moving between stations—starting the field of commercial in-tunnel motion-pictures.
 Submedia has grown worldwide to install dozens of displays in the Americas, Europe, Asia, and Australia.
 He holds six patents.
 He co-founded and helped lead several education ventures, including partnering with New York City Public Schools.
 He has taught art at Parsons the New School for Design and NYU-Tisch’s Interactive Telecommunications Program (ITP).

 Fascinated and surprised that business schools taught leadership, which he had previously thought unteachable, he studied it, soon becoming a leadership and executive coach for Columbia Business School’s Program on Social Intelligence (and to private coaching clients).
 He leads seminars in Leadership, Creativity, Sales, Strategy, and Motivation at institutions including Columbia Business School, Harvard, Princeton, West Point, MIT, NYU-Stern, INSEAD, the New York Academy of Science, and in private corporations.
-As one of few people in the world to have visited North Korea twice, he has spoken on North Korean strategy at Columbia University and in South Korea and China.
+Having visited North Korea twice, he has spoken on North Korean strategy at Columbia University and in South Korea and China.
 He wrote a book on North Korean strategy reviewed as “a very thought-provoking read that may totally change how you interpret the country.”

-His coaching clients include start-up founders as well as employees of McKinsey, Bain, BCG, Deloitte, Ernst & Young, UBS, Bear Stearns, JP Morgan Chase, Morgan Stanley, Deutsche Bank, Citigroup, American Express, Blackrock, DE Shaw, the IMF, Johns Hopkins Carey Business School, Google, Yahoo!, Sony, IBM, Oracle, Honda, Carnegie Hall, SOM, Lionsgate, William Morris, Creative Artists, Time Magazine, CBS, Universal McCann, Proctor & Gamble, ExxonMobil, the U.S. Treasury, the U.S. Navy, the U.S. Army, and others.
+His coaching clients include start-up founders as well as employees of McKinsey, Bain, BCG, Deloitte, JP Morgan Chase, Google, IBM, Time Magazine, Proctor & Gamble, ExxonMobil, the U.S. Navy, and the U.S. Army.